 Self Help Center Video

-The Legal Self Help Centers in the Old Clearwater Courthouse and in the St. Petersburg Judicial Building can help citizens with legal issues about Small Claims Court disputes, divorce and landlord tenant issues when they are not represented by an attorney.
+The Self Help Centers in the Clearwater Courthouse, North County Branch and St. Petersburg Judicial Building can help citizens with legal issues about Small Claims Court disputes, divorce and landlord tenant issues when they are not represented by an attorney.

 For further information, visit our Self Help Center webpage.